jeffschoonover416/jeffschoonover.dev-source/posts/2020/10/implementing-content-security-policy-netlify.md

 - frame-ancestors - Specifies valid parents that may embed a page with frames.
 - plugin-types - Restricts the set of plugins that can be embedded into a document by limiting the types of resources which can be loaded.
 [The plugin-types directive is only used if you are allowing plugins with object-src, so I do not need it]
 - report-uri - Instructs the user agent to report attempts to violate the Content Security Policy.
 These violation reports consist of JSON documents sent via an HTTP POST request to the specified URI.
 - sandbox - Enables a sandbox for the requested resource.
+I allow scripts in sandboxes because my website has sandboxes with scripts and sandboxes enforce a same-origin policy.

+Most of the below came from making allowances until CSP stopped blocking (the browser console lets you know exactly what was blocked and what CSP change would allow loading) and the whole site loaded.

 ```bash
 # netlify.toml 2nd iteration